 How often to consume

 It is impossible to keep track of the benefits or the negative impacts of all the greens available.
 Though doctors do advise having a green a day is good for health, I feel even nature did not think so 🙂 .
-Cleaning up the greens does take quite some time that it is almost impossible to consume it daily.
+Cleaning up the greens does take quite some time that it is almost impossible to consume them daily.

 It would be safe to consume some variety of greens thrice weekly, rather than daily.
 If you have some health issues like high levels of uric acid, look out and exercise caution while consuming greens that contain oxalates.